Her latest novel, The Great Pretenders, will be released in Spring 2019.

-She is the mother of two sons, Emmy award winning composer, Bear McCreary, and singer-songwriter and music producer, Brendan McCreary who also fronts the indie band, Young, Beautiful in a Hurry, a name he took from one of his mother’s favorite sayings.
+She is the mother of two sons, Emmy award-winning film and television composer, Bear McCreary, and singer-songwriter and music producer, Brendan McCreary.
+She lives in the Pacific Northwest.